Icon: Iconoclast period

 There was a continuing opposition to images and their misuse within Christianity from very early times.
 "Whenever images threatened to gain undue influence within the church, theologians have sought to strip them of their power".
 Further, "there is no century between the fourth and the eighth in which there is not some evidence of opposition to images even within the Church".
 Nonetheless, popular favor for icons guaranteed their continued existence, while no systematic apologia for or against icons, or doctrinal authorization or condemnation of icons yet existed.

 The use of icons was seriously challenged by Byzantine Imperial authority in the 8th century.
 Though by this time opposition to images was strongly entrenched in Judaism and Islam, attribution of the impetus toward an iconoclastic movement in Eastern Orthodoxy to Muslims or Jews "seems to have been highly exaggerated, both by contemporaries and by modern scholars".

 Though significant in the history of religious doctrine, the Byzantine controversy over images is not seen as of primary importance in Byzantine history; "[f]ew historians still hold it to have been the greatest issue of the period".

-The Iconoclastic Period began when images were banned by Emperor Leo III the Isaurian sometime between 726 and 730.
+The Iconoclastic period began when images were banned by Emperor Leo III the Isaurian sometime between 726 and 730.
 Under his son Constantine V, a council forbidding image veneration was held at Hieria near Constantinople in 754.
 Image veneration was later reinstated by the Empress Regent Irene, under whom another council was held reversing the decisions of the previous iconoclast council and taking its title as Seventh Ecumenical Council.
 The council anathemized all who hold to iconoclasm, i.e. those who held that veneration of images constitutes idolatry.
 Then the ban was enforced again by Leo V in 815.
 Finally, icon veneration was decisively restored by Empress Regent Theodora in 843 at the Council of Constantinople.

 From then on all Byzantine coins had a religious image or symbol on the reverse, usually an image of Christ for larger denominations, with the head of the Emperor on the obverse, reinforcing the bond of the state and the divine order.

-Acheiropoieta

-The tradition of acheiropoieta (ἀχειροποίητα, literally "not-made-by-hand") accrued to icons that are alleged to have come into existence miraculously, not by a human painter.
-Such images functioned as powerful relics as well as icons, and their images were naturally seen as especially authoritative as to the true appearance of the subject: naturally and especially because of the reluctance to accept mere human productions as embodying anything of the divine, a commonplace of Christian deprecation of man-made "idols".
+The tradition of acheiropoieta (ἀχειροποίητα, literally 'not-made-by-hand') accrued to icons that are alleged to have come into existence miraculously, not by a human painter.
+Such images functioned as powerful relics as well as icons, and their images were naturally seen as authoritative as to the true appearance of the subject: naturally and especially because of the reluctance to accept mere human productions as embodying anything of the divine, a commonplace of Christian deprecation of man-made "idols".
 Like icons believed to be painted directly from the live subject, they therefore acted as important references for other images in the tradition.
 Beside the developed legend of the mandylion or Image of Edessa was the tale of the Veil of Veronica, whose very name signifies "true icon" or "true image", the fear of a "false image" remaining strong.